Greater Blue Mountains Area

 (x)

 The diverse plant communities and habitats support more than 400 vertebrate taxa (of which 40 are threatened), comprising some 52 mammal, 63 reptile, over 30 frog and about one third (265 species) of Australia’s bird species.
 Charismatic vertebrates such as the platypus and echidna occur in the area.
 Although invertebrates are still poorly known, the area supports an estimated 120 butterfly and 4,000 moth species, and a rich cave invertebrate fauna (67 taxa) (World Heritage Committee, 2013).
-Recent surveys indicate that the abundance of vertebrate taxa overall has increased (from 52 to 68 for mammals, from 63 to 74 for reptiles), but the abundance of birds has decreased (from 265 to 254) since the site was nominated in 1998.
-The difference is attributed to an updated count methodology (IUCN Consultation, 2020).

 Endangered Temperate Highland Peat Swamps on Sandstone

-The World Heritage site included endangered Temperate Highland Peat Swamps on Sandstone (THPSS), which are largely unique to the Blue Mountains.
+The World Heritage site includes endangered Temperate Highland Peat Swamps on Sandstone (THPSS), which are largely unique to the Blue Mountains.
 Their key values include floristic diversity, water retention in the upper landscape, habitat for two endangered fauna species and provision of base flow to downstream catchments (Cowley et al., 2019).

 The Upland Basalt Eucalypt Forests of the Sydney Basin Bioregion